What qualifications do I need?

 - Spend time on placement with different host companies across a range of industries

 - Learn the electrical skills you'll need through on-the-job experience and off-job training

 - Be supported by the best mentors and tutors in the business

 - Earn while you learn – no training fees throughout the apprenticeship, and no student loan to repay once you’re fully qualified!

-You’ll study towards gaining a National Certificate in Electrical Engineering (NCEEE) at Level 4 on the National Qualifications Framework.
+You’ll study towards gaining a New Zealand Certificate in Electrical Engineering Theory and Practice (Trade) (Level 4) on the National Qualifications Framework.

 When you apply, we'll meet with you to explain the process, assess your suitability and answer any questions.
 Based on the outcome of these discussions, we’ll make a decision about whether you're suitable to enter our apprentice programme.